Jagard11/Blender_multi_audio_importer/README.md

 ### How It Works
 1. Uses `ffprobe` to scan video files for audio track information
-2. Extracts each audio track to temporary WAV files using `ffmpeg`
+2. Extracts each audio track in its native format using `ffmpeg` with `-acodec copy` (no re-encoding)
+3. Preserves the full natural duration of each track without forced truncation
-3. Imports video and audio files as separate strips in Blender's VSE
+4. Imports video and audio files as separate strips in Blender's VSE
-4. Groups all strips into a single metastrip for organization
+5. Groups all strips into a single metastrip for organization
-5. Names tracks based on language tags or track indices
+6. Names tracks based on language tags or track indices

 ### FFmpeg Integration
 - Downloads static FFmpeg binaries automatically (no system installation required)
 - Binaries are stored in the addon directory
 - Uses industry-standard FFmpeg for maximum compatibility
+- **Smart Extraction**: Copies audio streams without re-encoding to preserve timing accuracy
+- **Full Duration Preservation**: Extracts complete track lengths for perfect video sync
 - Supports virtually all video formats that contain multiple audio tracks

 ## 🤝 Contributing